phpList/updater/README.md

 ### Usage

 The new phpList updater gives you an easy way to upgrade your installation via web.
-In just four steps you can update your installation to the latest release.
+In four steps you can update your installation to the latest release.

-The updater will be available in all releases starting with phpList 3.3.7-RC1
+The Updater is available in phpList 3.3.7+.

 ### Requirements